Welcome Home

 This exhibition mobilizes art as a radically transformative tool for healing trauma and rehumanizing the 21st century's urban "outcast".
 Combining photography, poetry, painting, storytelling and performance, directly impacted artists interrogate the intersection of punitive oppression and emancipatory struggles for justice.
 Welcome Home claims the gallery as a pedestal to display and debate the rampant hostility and acute need for hospitality in the urban environments we collectively construct.
 What kind of "welcome home" does one encounter when coming home homeless?
 And which pathways towards a more just urban world are spearheaded by avant-garde grassroots actions?

-Jeroen Stevens is an architect and urbanist currently engaged as post-doctoral fellow at the KU Leuven in Belgium.
-Interlacing urbanism and ethnography his research and teaching are contingent on collaboration with social movements that push the frontiers of struggles for justice and housing rights in cities as São Paulo, Brussels and New York.
+Jeroen Stevens is professor in urbanism & housing at the KU Leuven, Belgium.
+He formerly was a Fulbright-BAEF Fellow at Columbia University.
+His research and teaching are contingent on collaboration with emancipatory social movements that push the frontiers of social justice in cities as São Paulo, Brussels and New York.